Search by author or title:

 Upon acceptance, the technical editors will apply house style while copy-editing the manuscript.
 The edited manuscript, followed by page proofs, will be sent to the corresponding author and must be carefully checked and returned within five days of receipt.
 Because papers are available for download from the website free of charge, reprints are not supplied.

-Since 2000, Marine Ornithology has been published both in hard copy and in electronic form on the Marine Ornithology website (marineornithology.org).
-There is no charge for viewing or downloading papers posted by Marine Ornithology.
+Since 2000, Marine Ornithology has been published in electronic form on the Marine Ornithology website (marineornithology.org).
+There is no charge for viewing or downloading papers.
 Authors retain copyright and full publishing rights; by publishing in Marine Ornithology, authors agree that their papers can be freely distributed and archived under Creative Commons license (CC BY).

 Marine Ornithology work is licensed under a Creative Commons Attribution 4.0 International License.